Exploring the oceans

 Tomasz Maciej Ciesielski

 Mathew is a PhD student at the Norwegian University of Science and Technology (NTNU).
 He is working on biological and microbial carbon pumps in the ocean and its ecological responses of marine ecosystems.

 Annie finished her PhD at the Norwegian University of Science and Technology (NTNU), specializing in iron aqcuisition strategies in marine cyanobacteria.

 Tomasz is a Researcher at the Norwegian University of Science and Technology (NTNU) at the Department of Biology.

 Julia Farkas is a Research Scientist in the Climate and Environment research department at SINTEF Ocean in Trondheim, Norway.

 Andreas is a Researcher at the University of Athens, Greece.
 He is studying particulate and particle-associated contaminants in the environment and their effects on human health and the ecosystem.

 Kuria is a researcher at The Norwegian Institute for Water Research (NIVA), mainly studying inorganic ions and elements in seawater and exploring extraction of mineral resources from the ocean.

-Bjorn is a sailor and citizen scientist with his own climate sailing project 100% Sun Wind Water 2018-2020.
-He manage communication, media and brand development for projects aligned with the UN Agenda 2030.
+Bjorn is a sailor and citizen scientist with his own climate sailing project 100% Sun Wind Water 2018-2022.
+He manages communication, media, and brand development for projects aligned with the UN Agenda 2030.